Dretse/hyperion/README_ARMORY.md

 This has been tested only on JHU computer grids, so you may need to modify this file manually to adapt it to your grid.

 ## Training of a new DINO SSL network on poisoned data
 ### Setup paths and datasets
 To train DINO, you will need the RIRS and MUSAN noises datasets, If you want to do without them, just ...
 TODO
 RIRS will be downloaded automatically, not MUSAN.
-You can download it at TODO, then put the path to musan in the env variable musan_path
+You can download it at https://us.openslr.org/resources/17/musan.tar.gz , then put the path to musan in the env variable musan_path

 ```bash
 export musan_path= path/to/musan #replace this by the path to musan dataset